Gprints3D/MarlonForMarlin/README.md

 Marlon was made in order to make the configuration of Marlin firmware easier to keep up to date.

-In the .exe file you will find:
+Inside the application file you will find:

   Automatic setting transfer - Transfers all your old configuration.h and configuration_adv.h automatically without the chance of causing any compilation errors!